tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 ## Why not SQL?

-Splunk was the first tool that provided an integrated solution from interactive data exploration to management-grade dashboards-all powered by dataflow pipelines.
-The success of Splunk is not only resulting from their first-mover advantage in the market, but also because their UX truly resonated with users: their target audience *liked* the user experience.
-It was *easy* to get things done.
+Splunk was the first tool that provided an integrated solution from interactive data exploration to management-grade dashboards—all powered by dataflow pipelines.
+The success of Splunk is not only resulting from their first-mover advantage in the market, but also because their likable user experience: it is *easy* to get things done.

 At Tenzir, we have a very clear target audience: security practitioners.
 They are not necessarily data engineers and fluent in SQL and low-level data tools,